Having awesome accessories for playing D&D will make you feel really epic!

 I’m guilty of just grabbing any old notebook to use for my D&D journal.
 But I always feel so bad.
 The journal of my adventure deserves an incredible home!

-I love that you can add as many or as few pages and sections as you need.
-You can add space for spells if you need it, a songbook for all you bards out there, and even a grimoire.
+Available in tan and cream or pink and grey, with 180 pages of 100gsm recycled paper, it’s compatible with any A5 binder sheets so it’s expandable if your campaign goes on for several years!
+You can add space for extra spells if you need it, a songbook for all you bards out there, and even a grimoire.

 Every new character I create needs a new dice set (or two!).
 Which means I’ve collected quite a few dice over the years!